Garrison leaders gather for pivotal planning that helps ‘set the Garrison’

-Leaders and team members from various U.S. Army Garrison Rheinland-Pfalz’s directorates gathered for a group photo at the end of the Installation Planning Board (IPB) development event held at the Rheinlander Center in Baumholder, Germany, Nov.
+BAUMHOLDER, Germany – Leaders and team members from various U.S. Army Garrison Rheinland-Pfalz directorates gathered for an Installation Planning Board (IPB) development event at the Rheinlander Community Center here, Nov.
 1.

+The IPB is an event that includes an audience with general officers, the Installation Management Command-Europe regional director and others.
+The board is a forum for identifying, assessing, and creating a unified understanding of installation-wide planning requirements for the upcoming year.

+The board’s purpose is to develop an Integrated Priorities List (IPL).
+The list supports improving installation services and programs in consideration of the mission support partners, tenant units and non-government organizations.
+To help build the list, the team used the SMART (Specific, Measurable, Attainable, Relevant, Time-bound) strategy/analysis for each line of effort presented.

 |Date Taken: